dmarx/obsidian_vault/Optimal Foraging Theory.md

   - OFT has been successful in predicting the foraging behavior of a variety of animals, including birds, mammals, and insects.
 For example, studies on shorebirds have validated predictions about prey selection and patch residence time based on caloric intake and depletion rates.

 - **Human Applications**:
-  - OFT has also been applied to understanding human hunter-gatherer societies' foraging patterns, providing insights into the economic and ecological factors driving human food choices and movement patterns historically and prehistorically.
+  - OFT has also been applied to understanding human [[hunter-gatherer societies]]' foraging patterns, providing insights into the economic and ecological factors driving human food choices and movement patterns historically and prehistorically.

 #### Criticisms and Limitations